HomeEuropean ToursItaly ToursItaly Guide

 Bologna in Emilia-Romagna, Italy

-The four main culinary cities of Emilia-Romagna take inspiration from the iconic and famous flavors that capture the true essence of Italian cuisine.
-Yet these four cities have their own unique spin on traditional, local dishes that set them apart from one another and the rest of the country.
+The four main culinary cities of Emilia-Romagna take inspiration from iconic flavors that capture the essence of Italian cuisine.
+However, each puts its own unique spin on traditional, local dishes, setting them apart from one another and the rest of the country.

 Overview